rizalyuniar/ankasa-fe/README.md

 ## About The Project

 Tired with your daily life and need a quick vacation to another city and/or country?
 Worry not, Angkasa will help you find a flight ticket to any popular destination in the world.
 Start creating an account to buy you and your family a ticket to Bali, you can use a filter to get the cheapest and most comfortable flight there is to maximize your holiday plan.
-This project was done in a team, I was trusted to be a project owner and as a fullstack developer in this project.
-I took care of a small part of the API, also sliced and integrated the admin application.
+This project was done in a team.

 <!-- GETTING STARTED -->